Instagram can be a powerful sales and marketing tool for your business if you’re ready to use Instagram for business.

 Set Yourself Up for Success to Sell on Instagram

-Before you sell anything on Instagram, make sure you have a business account, not personal.
-Having a business account gives you access to insights as well as many other tools you can use to create better posts to serve your audience, like the swipe up feature once you have 10,000 followers and the ability to create shoppable posts.
+Before you sell anything on Instagram, make sure you have a business account, not a personal one.
+Having a business account gives you access to insights as well as many other tools you can use to create better posts to serve your audience, like the swipe-up feature once you have 10,000 followers and the ability to create shoppable posts.

 If you currently are using a personal account, it’s easy to switch it to business.
 All it takes is three easy steps.